-Switch the computer off, or it is going to catch fire and explode!
-So says a very concerned tech dinosaur mom in panic mode – But really?
-Just how long can we run a computer continuously, will it overheat and cause an explosion?
+The computer is “very hot”, switch it off or it is going to explode and catch fire!
+So says a concerned tech dinosaur grandma – But really?
+Just how long can computers run continuously, will they overheat and explode into flames?

-Also, there are no known cases of a computer meltdown that triggered a zombie apocalypse.
-That said, it might not be the best idea to keep a computer running for no reason, especially when you are not using it – Read on to find out more!
+So yes, there are no known cases of a zombie apocalypse caused by an exploding computer.
+That said, it may not be the best idea to keep a computer running for no reason, especially when it is not processing anything.
+Read on to find out more!

 TABLE OF CONTENTS

 HOW LONG CAN A COMPUTER RUN?

-Just exactly how long can we run a computer continuously?
-Through the many years in the IT industry, I have personally seen servers that have not been shut down for as long as 5 years – It only restarted for periodic maintenance.
+Just exactly how long can a computer run continuously?
+Through the many years in the IT industry, I have personally seen servers that have never shut down for donkey years – There were only periodic restarts for maintenance.

 Of course, some may say that servers have better parts and are made to not shut down.
-How about our “regular Joe” PC and smartphones?
-Let us walk through some of the factors and concerns of not shutting down a computer in this section.
+How about our “regular Joe” PC and smartphones then?
+Let us address some of the factors and concerns for not shutting down a computer in this section.

 NO REQUIREMENTS TO SHUT DOWN COMPUTERS

-First, let us start by setting a very simple fact straight – There are no requirements for us to shut down computers periodically, nor are there any “safety notices” warning us against running computers for too long.
+First, let us start by setting a very simple fact straight.
+There are no requirements to shut down computers periodically, nor are there any “safety notices” warning against running computers for too long.

 As far as I personally know, I have never encountered computer manufacturers putting instructions such as “for every 12 hours of usage, you must shut down the computer for at least an hour”.
-Computers are actually pretty robust and made to run for long hours.
+Modern computers are actually pretty robust and are made to run without shutting down.